Your basket is currently empty!

 As more research has been conducted on methylene blue over time, its potential applications within neuroscience have become increasingly apparent.

-Recent studies suggest that this compound may possess neuroprotective qualities due to its ability to modulate mitochondrial function and reduce oxidative stress in brain cells – factors that could contribute significantly toward mitigating the in neurodegenerative disorders such as Alzheimer’s disease and Parkinson’s disease.
+Recent studies suggest that this compound may possess neuroprotective qualities due to its ability to modulate mitochondrial function and reduce oxidative stress in brain cells – factors that could contribute significantly toward mitigating the cognitive decline in neurodegenerative disorders such as Alzheimer’s disease and Parkinson’s disease.

 Furthermore, investigations into methylene blue’s chemical structure and properties have provided valuable insights into understanding how it interacts with neural pathways at the molecular level – paving the way for future research exploring innovative treatments targeting brain-related conditions.